Seth I. Rosenberg

-He is internationally regarded as a leading authority on Meniere’s disease, having received the Prosper Meniere’s Society’s prestigious Gold Medal Honor Award in 1996 for his contributions to understanding the biochemistry of Meniere’s disease and his surgical developments to treat the disease.
-He has developed a new procedure for otosclerosis the Laser STAMP (Laser Stapedotomy Minus Prosthesis), which does not require a prosthesis to restore the patients’ hearing, and many minimally invasive surgical techniques including the Silverstein MicroWick for treating inner ear disease through the ear canal.
+He is internationally regarded as a leading authority on Ménière's disease, having received the Prosper Meniere’s Society’s prestigious Gold Medal Honor Award in 1996 for his contributions to understanding the biochemistry of Meniere’s disease and his surgical developments to treat the disease.
+He developed the microsurgical posterior fossa vestibular neurectomy which relieves the patients vertigo attacks while preserving the hearing.
+He developed a new procedure for otosclerosis to free the frozen stapes bone, the Laser STAMP (Laser Stapedotomy Minus Prosthesis), which does not require a prosthesis to restore the patients’ hearing.
+He has been a pioneer in developing minimally invasive surgical techniques including laser tympanostomy and the Silverstein MicroWick which allows the patient to deliver medication to the inner ear though the ear canal to treat sudden deafness and Ménière's disease.
+Recently he has pioneered treating Hyperacusis with a minimally invasive procedure, round and oval window reinforcement which reduces the sound vibrations of the stapes and round window membrane.

 In 1979, Dr. Silverstein founded the Ear Research Foundation.
 Today, he serves as its president, as well as its Medical Director.
-An active researcher, Dr. Silverstein speaks at many annual international medical meetings and is the author of over 240 scientific papers, several textbooks, and videos.
+An active researcher, Dr. Silverstein speaks at many international medical meetings and is the author of over 248 scientific papers, textbook chapters and 7 textbooks, and videos.
 Among his many honors and accolades are the 2nd Howard P. House Award for Excellence in Ear Surgery, and the 10th Prosper Meniere Society Gold Medal Honor Award.
-He is one of 25 Otologists in America to be elected to the Best Doctors in the U.S.A. repeatedly since 1979.
-Other honors include President: Otosclerosis Study Group 1998, Guest of Honor: Canadian ENT Society 1999, Guest of Honor: The Triologic Society Southern Section 2002, Presidential Citation: American Academy of Otolaryngology 2002, Guest of Honor: Otosclerosis Study Group 2005, Award of Merit: American Otological Society 2006.
+He has been elected to the Best Doctors in the U.S.A. repeatedly since 1979.
+Other honors include President: Otosclerosis Study Group 1998, Guest of Honor: Canadian ENT Society 1999, Guest of Honor: The Triologic Society Southern Section 2002, Presidential Citation: American Academy of Otolaryngology 2002, President : Otosclerosis Study Group 2005, Award of Merit: American Otological Society 2006, and the AAO-HNS Howard House Memorial Lecture, 2017.

 Dr. Silverstein is also a celebrated jazz musician, having produced 13 CD’s, written 61 songs and 28 originals published in book entitled "Jazz Harmony and Impovisation" co-authored with Richard Drexler Click here to learn more!